aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

 ---
-title: "Installing Aptos CLI Binaries"
+title: "Install Aptos CLI Binaries"
 id: "install-aptos-cli"
 ---

-# Installing Aptos CLI
+# Install Aptos CLI

 The `aptos` tool is a command line interface (CLI) for developing on the Aptos blockchain, debugging Move contracts, and conducting node operations.
 This document describes how to install the `aptos` CLI tool using precompiled binaries that reduce variables in setting up your environment.
 Also see: